Finland’s center-right government resigns

-COPENHAGEN, Denmark (AP) — Finnish Prime Minister Juha Sipila’s center-right government has resigned after failing to push through a planned social and health reform.
+COPENHAGEN, Denmark (AP) — Finnish Prime Minister Juha Sipila’s center-right government resigned Friday after failing to push through a planned social and health reform.

-Finnish broadcaster YLE says Sipila will ask President Sauli Niinisto to dissolve Parliament later in Friday.
+Finnish broadcaster YLE says Sipila will ask President Sauli Niinisto to dissolve Parliament later in the day.

 Friday’s decision comes week before Finland holds parliamentary elections on April 14 to renew Finland’s 200-seat Eduskunta assembly.